-GEOGRAPHIC SERVICE AREA Countywide LEAD AGENCY Office of Supportive Housing FUNDING SOURCE U.S. Department of Housing and Urban Development POLICIES AND IMPLEMENTATION HG2-1: The County and the cities should work cooperatively to ensure that there is a balanced housing supply sufficient to achieve countywide economic, social, and environmental objectives.
-Further opportunities for inter-agency, intergovernmental, interregional, and public/private cooperation should be sought out and encouraged.
-HG2(i)A: Maintain intergovernmental agreements to address countywide housing objectives and to ensure an adequate supply of affordable housing countywide.
-HG3-1: Local funds for housing shall be targeted to households earning less than 30% of the County median income and special needs populations.
-HG3(i)A: Participate in intergovernmental efforts to secure Federal and State legislation which will ensure adequate funding for, and tax and other incentives for, the construction and preservation of extremely low-, very low-, low- and moderate-income ownership and rental housing.
-HG3(i)B: Consider using suitably located surplus publicly owned lands for housing affordable to extremely low-, very -low-, and low-income households through the sale or lease of such land to a government entity, or to nonprofit or private home builders with appropriate terms and conditions guaranteeing long term affordability.
+PROGRAM OBJECTIVES Continue to participate in monthly Section 8 coordination and operation meetings with SCCHA and the City of San José's Housing Department.
+By December 2023 develop a strategic spending plan for future rental subsidies.
+GEOGRAPHIC SERVICE AREA Countywide LEAD AGENCY Office of Supportive Housing FUNDING SOURCE U.S. Department of Housing and Urban Development HG2(i)A: Maintain intergovernmental agreements to address countywide housing objectives and to ensure an adequate supply of affordable housing countywide.
+POLICIES AND HG3(i)A: Participate in intergovernmental efforts to secure Federal and State legislation which will ensure adequate funding for, and tax and other incentives for, the construction and preservation of extremely low-, very low-, low- and moderate-income ownership and rental housing.
+IMPLEMENTATION HG3(i)B: Consider using suitably located surplus publicly owned lands for housing affordable to extremely low-, very -low-, and low-income households through the sale or lease of such land to a government entity, or to nonprofit or private home builders with appropriate terms and conditions guaranteeing long term affordability.
 HG6-1: Encourage the development of affordable housing which is suitable for a variety of special needs populations.
-HG6(i) A: Advocate for the expansion of Federal and State programs and funding to assist local government in developing special needs housing not provided through the private market.
-CONTRIBUTING FACTORS Access to publicly supported housing for persons with disabilities Impediments to mobility Lack of affordable, integrated housing for individuals who need supportive services Lack of access to opportunity due to high housing costs Lack of affordable, accessible housing in a range of unit sizes